 Are social security numbers required to be reported?

 Yes, if they are available.
 We use social security numbers to determine if your students find employment after they leave your training.
 Eligible training providers are required to ask students for social security numbers and report those social security numbers they receive.
-We ask that you inform students about why they are being asked to give out their social security number and what security measures will be taken with the information, so that they can make an informed choice.
+We ask that you inform students about why they are being asked to give out their social security number and what security measures will be taken with the information, so that they can make an informed choice (see below for sample language).
 A student has the right to choose not to provide their social security number.

 What measures are taken to ensure data security?

 All student data is stored and analyzed on a secure server and all personal data is encrypted.
 All Workforce Board data computers are password-protected.
 Access to individual data is limited to staff who have signed Confidentiality Statements in which they agree to follow strict data security procedures.
 Individual data reported to the Workforce Board is not considered public information, and is exempt from public disclosure laws.